- Last updated on .

 The Saint Louis Sete Festival celebrates the patron saint of Sete.
 It is also the key date in the water jousting calendar in Languedoc.
 It is the final water jousting tournament in the year, usually held from the middle to the end of August.
 The whole of Sete comes alive during 6 days of festivities, with fireworks, carnival processions and the bars and restaurants stay open late into the night.
 The main event is held on the Monday, the traditional day of Saint Louis.
 The event is marketed as the "Water Jousting World Championship", in a similar vein to the USA Baseball World Championships (involving all of . . . errm . . .
 3 countries!!).

-This year the Saint Louis Festival date runs from Thursday 17 to Tuesday 22 August 2017.
+This year the Saint Louis Festival will be the 280th edition of the festival and will take place from Thursday 22 to Tuesdau 27 août 2024.
 If you are looking for things to do in France during your vacation, I would highly recommend that you make a detour to Sete to witness the events unfold.
 You are advised to get there early to get a seat on the grandstands either side of the canal, or to reserve a table outside one of the restaurants.